imathur1/598APE-HW1/README.md

     ./test.sh realelephant 100 100
     ```

 The tests evaluate the performance of rendering the scenes, while also comparing to a baseline without any optimizations to ensure correctness.
-For example, for pianoroom there is a baseline file `output/pianoroom_correct.ppm`
+For example, for pianoroom there is a baseline file `output/pianoroom_correct.ppm`.
+Note that for the Vector -> glm::dvec3 change and onward, the globe test fails.
+While the output looks identical, we hypothesize there is some small floating point differences.

 <div style="display: flex; justify-content: space-between;">
   <img src="output/globe.png" alt="Globe" style="width: 32%; margin-right: 1%;">